 Science Communications: Both during and after graduate school I worked as a science writer and editor (currently with 10+ years of experience working on manuscripts, press releases, guest articles, blogs, website copy, technical white papers, presentations, and brochures of all shapes and sizes).

-My PhD in cognitive neuroscience taught me how to learn and my innate curiosity has kept me on my toes while exploring everything from brains and blockchain to marmosets and macular edema.
+My PhD in cognitive neuroscience taught me how to learn, and my innate curiosity has kept me on my toes while exploring everything from brains and blockchain to marmosets and macular edema.
 You can check out some writing samples under the Published Clips tab.
 I also have experience with technical editing and proofreading.

-I also advocate for science funding and open lines of communication between scientists and policy makers with the Triangle Chapter of the Society for Neuroscience's Science Policy Committee (check out page 4) and I co-founded the NeuroBridge project to increase awareness of state-wide policy issues in NC.
+I also advocate for science funding and open lines of communication between scientists and policy makers with the Triangle Chapter of the Society for Neuroscience's Science Policy Committee (check out page 4) and Society for Neuroscience's annual Hill Day.

-It's not just all science all the time, though!
+Assorted Miscellany: It's not just all science all the time, though!
 I have an affinity for learning new languages, traveling, being outdoors and taking photos of nature, gluten free baking, and tandem bike riding with my husband!